-One complaint was received by the NECS Freedom of Information Commissioner with respect to an NQF agency carrying out its responsibilities under the FOI Act.

-For the purposes of reporting here, "enquiries" are defined as matters raised with the office that fall outside the jurisdiction of the ECS Commissioners.
+Two complaints were received by the FOI Commissioner with respect to an NQF agency carrying out its responsibilities under the FOI Act.
+In one of these, the Commissioner determined not to investigate the complaint.
+The other complaint was investigated and resulted in an application being made for FOI Commissioner review.
+The decision on that application had not been finalised at the end of the reporting period.
+For the purposes of this Report, "enquiries" are defined as matters raised with the office that fall outside the jurisdiction of the ECS Commissioners.
 The office continued to receive a steady stream of such enquiries during the reporting period.